Our Research

 Canadian Best Respiratory Research Evaluation and Analyst Team of Health Experts

-Our research team uses data from millions of Canadians to learn more about respiratory disease and how to manage it.
 Our goal is for people with lung disease of all backgrounds to benefit from evidence-based care and research that addresses their unique characteristics, to improve their health and quality of life and reduce strain on our health care system.

 Select Publications